AdrianoW/AKGraph/README.md

     sbt
     > run

-After the dependencies are downloadedm the server will start on port 8080.
+After the dependencies are downloaded the server will start on port 8080.

 The webpage allows the user to insert a graph, based on the edge relations (presented below), draw the graph and calculate centralities measures.